seabeam/yuu_uvm_tb_gen_lite/README.md

 or
 1. Install anaconda distribution(recommend)

-It's recommand to add the script bin folder to your $PATH environment variable if the first time to use the script.
+It's recommend to add the script bin folder to your $PATH environment variable if the first time to use the script.

 ## Useage